TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 validation error, the `editAction` is displayed again.

-As we want to display the erroneous object again, it is important that the ``updateAction`` and ``editAction`` use the same argument names.
+As the erroneous object should be displayed again, it is important that the ``updateAction`` and ``editAction`` use the same argument names.
 In our example, the argument is called ``$blog`` in both cases, so we are on the safe side.

-Now we have another problem: The ``editAction`` validates all parameters, but our blog object is not valid - we are trapped in an endless loop.
-Therefore we have to suppress the argument validation for the ``editAction``.
-For this, we need the annotation :php:`@TYPO3\CMS\Extbase\Annotation\IgnoreValidation` – the comment block of the ``editAction`` must be changed like this:
+There is another problem: The ``editAction`` validates all parameters, but the blog object is not valid - the programm is trapped in an endless loop.
+Therefore the argument validation must be suppressed for the ``editAction``.
+For this, the annotation :php:`@TYPO3\CMS\Extbase\Annotation\IgnoreValidation` is needed. – The comment block of the ``editAction`` must be changed like this:

 ::